What is the common audio file formats that DJs use?

 Most dancers in a small venue will not hear the difference between a properly compressed MP3 file and a WAV file.

-File formats: Best choice
+File formats: Best choices

 Lossless file formats are preferred for Djs for the best audio quality, but that comes at the cost of larger file sizes.